freerasmea/freerasmea.github.io/_posts/2016-05-11-all-out-for-detroit-june-13.md

 **What to wear to court?**  No “I Support Rasmea” clothes, buttons, or signs.

 **How to act in court?**
-- 	No talking in the courtroom
+<br>- 	No talking in the courtroom
-- 	No coming and going; if you leave the courtroom for anything other than an emergency, you will not be let back in.
+<br>- 	No coming and going; if you leave the courtroom for anything other than an emergency, you will not be let back in.

 **What not to bring to court?**
--   No cell phones.
+<br>-   No cell phones.
-- 	No cameras or recording devices.
+<br>- 	No cameras or recording devices.
-- 	No food or drink.
+<br>- 	No food or drink.

 <br>